 The Council also holds reserves for specific areas of expenditure.
 Each reserve has a specific purpose.
-They are subject to annual review by the Section 151 officer as part of the budget process and if no longer required are used for other purposes.
+They are subject to annual review by the Section 151 officer as part of the budget process and if no longer required they are re-assigned and are used for other purposes.
 It is proper accounting practice to maintain reserves for these purposes.